CS4613/BLOOD-BANK/README.md

 ### Implementations:
 Implemented the UI of the application.
 Working on the backend of the project using the firebase.
 We expect to complete the project on or before the timeline.

-To see the UI of the project so far, please give the username: abc@gmail.com and password: testtest as we are still working on the back-end
+To see the UI of the project so far, please give the username: abc@gmail.com and password: testtest in the login page as we are still working on the back-end

 ### Timeline: